AswinBarath/User-Management-Web-App/README.md

 # CRUD User Management Application

+- A MERN stack User Management Web App with CRUD operations
 - **MVC** (Model-View-Controller) is an application design pattern that seperates the application data from business logic and presentation

 ## Project structure